-“Finally, we are reaching a place where customer needs drive the design and simplicity, and clarity is returning,” said Gary Davis, senior UX designer at CloudCheckr, a cloud management platform vendor.
+“Finally, we are reaching a place where a customer needs to drive the design and simplicity, and clarity is returning,” said Gary Davis, senior UX designer at CloudCheckr, a cloud management platform vendor.
 Ultimately, Davis added, designers are still trying to solve the same problem: finding the best way to communicate data analysis results to answer business questions.

 Instead of implementing standard charts, BI analysts and data scientists increasingly are creating custom ones “that can help tell the story in an intuitive fashion,” said Ramesh Hariharan, CTO at consulting firm LatentView Analytics.
 But they and self-service BI users need to tread carefully in employing the cutting-edge techniques and interactive capabilities built into today’s data visualization tools, he cautioned.

 “With the rise of modern tools, visualization is easy to do and even easier to get wrong,” Hariharan said.
 “The mistakes in visualization far outweigh the mistakes in other aspects of data analysis, both in terms of frequency and impact.”

 Davis, Hariharan, and other BI and analytics practitioners weighed in on some of the best — and worst — ways to use common data visualization techniques, from line and bar charts to more elaborate methods of visualizing data.
 Here’s a look at 12 of those techniques, with an example of each one.